Find out which digital marketing tools made our top 9 recommendations for 2019

 At Kagool, we provide our clients with search marketing services, therefore it seems appropriate to kick-start this list with three SEO tools that we use on a daily basis to provide us with the information to help our clients achieve their goals.

-SEMRush is a complete tool suite for digital marketing management.
+SEMRush is a tool used for digital marketing management.
 It helps with keyword suggestion and highlights competitor activity across organic search, pay per click (PPC) advertising, display advertising and Google shopping.

-SEMrush enables marketing professionals to gain leverage over their competition by giving them valuable insight into what their consumers and prospects are interested in alongside data showing how competitors are tackling the same challenge.
+SEMrush enables marketing professionals to gain leverage over their competition by giving them valuable insight into what their consumers and prospects are interested in.
+This is alongside data showing how competitors are tackling the same challenge.

-A benefit of this digital marketing tool is that it offers data into the SEO tactics of competing organisations.
-The tool highlights the keywords that underpin competitors’ search engine rankings.
+The digital marketing tool offers data into the SEO tactics of competing organisations.
+It highlights the keywords that underpin competitors’ search engine rankings.
 Additionally, SEMrush lets companies know when there is a new player in the market and tracks how the website rankings change.
 This is great for marketers looking to improve their digital marketing strategy.

-The third and final SEO tool that you need in 2019 is Ahrefs.
-Like Moz and SEMrush, Ahrefs allows you to learn lots about your competitors, including:
+The third and final SEO tool that you need in 2020 is Ahrefs.
+Like SEMrush and Moz, Ahrefs allows you to learn lots about your competitors, including:

 One of the most useful features is their Keyword Explorer – an enormous database of keywords from 170 countries.
 The explorer shows accurate search volume data, how many searches are with clicks and how many searches are without clicks.
 It also shows the keyword difficulty in other words and how hard it is to rank for those specific words.